-7.1.1 Lectures
+7.2.1 Lectures

 The lecture is used to disseminate a specific body of knowledge to a large number of students, and is usually accompanied by slides and/or other visual aids.
 In many cases, the ideas and issues generated by lectures will be elaborated on through supporting seminars and tutorials.
-Students cannot video / record the lectures without prior permission from the lecturer.

-- 7.1.2 Majan Virtual Learning Environment (MOVE) - 7.1.2.1 MOVE is the college's official virtual learning environment.
+7.2.1.1 Majan Virtual Learning Environment (MOVE)

+- 7.2.1.2 MOVE is the College's official virtual learning environment.
 All teaching and learning resources needed for a module are available to students through this virtual learning environment.
-Assessment submissions are also done through MOVE. - 7.1.2.2 All registered students are provided with a college email ID, which is linked to MOVE. - 7.1.2.3 In addition to class contact and office hours, MOVE is also used for communication between faculty and students. - 7.1.2.4 It is the student's responsibility to regularly check emails and visit the relevant modules on MOVE for updates. - 7.1.2.5 Students can access MOVE using their mobile devices and their iPads.
+Assessment submissions are also done through MOVE. - 7.2.1.3 All registered students are provided with a College email ID, which is linked to MOVE. - 7.2.1.4 In addition to class contact and student hours, MOVE is also used for communication between faculty and students.
+Digital office hours can be accessed via MOVE. - 7.2.1.5 It is the student's responsibility to regularly check emails and visit the relevant modules on MOVE for updates. - 7.2.1.6 Students can access MOVE using their mobile devices, laptops and iPads.

-7.1.3 Seminars
+7.2.2 Seminars

-The seminar is the major means of generating discussions around a pre-determined topic.
+Seminar is the major means of generating discussions around a predetermined topic.
 It encourages the exchange of knowledge and experiences between students.
 During seminars, students take more responsibility with active participation in the activities, such as case studies, presentations and group discussions.